xmars4/odoo-docker/README.md

     sudo /bin/bash setup-logrotate.sh
     ```

-8. _(Optionally)_ If you want add extra command when run odoo
+8. _(Optionally)_ If you want to add extra command when run odoo

-- With this option, you can run abitrary odoo commands
+- With this option, you can run arbitrary odoo commands
 - for instance:

     - Add **_command_** param to [etc/odoo.conf](etc/odoo.conf) file